100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 ![](dashboard.png){:.image-border}

 ## Add Redux to React

-[Redux](https://redux.js.org/) will help as organize and manage application data.
+[Redux](https://redux.js.org/) will help us organize and manage the application data.
 It consists of three main concepts:

 - **Store** which keeps information about application state (data),
 - **Reducer** that specify how the state is changed in response to actions,